Matt-Conrad/CXR_View_Classification/README.md

    - Windows 10 laptop with Intel i7-4700MQ CPU and NVIDIA GeForce GT 755M GPU (Only source code testing done)
    - Fresh Ubuntu 18.04 virtual machine using VMware Workstation Player 15 on top of an Ubuntu 18.04 Desktop with AMD Ryzen 2600 CPU and NVIDIA RTX 2070 Super GPU
    - AWS Elastic Beanstalk web server on a Python 3.6 platform running on 64-bit Amazon Linux
+   - Fresh Ubuntu 20.04 virtual machine using VMware Workstation Player 16 on top of an Ubuntu 20.04 Laptop with AMD 3rd Generation Ryzen 9 4900HS and NVIDIA GeForce RTX 2060 Max-Q

 ## Desktop App Usage
+Since there are 3 implementations of the app, there are many ways to build and run it:
+- Python implementation
+   1. Run source code
+   2. Run file-based executable
+   3. Run folder-based executable
+- C++ implementation
+   1. Compile using QMake and run the resulting executable
+- Combined implementation
+   1. Compile the C++ side using individual g++ commands and run the Python source code
+   2. Compile the C++ side using the provided Makefile and run the Python source code
+   3. Compile the C++ side using CMake and run the Python source code

-There are several usage paths that one can use.
-I will be providing the source code, a way to compile a folder-based executable, and a single executable.
-NOTE: According to PyInstaller, since I compiled these executables on Ubuntu 18.04 only Linux users can execute the executables.
+NOTE: According to PyInstaller, since I compiled the Python implementation executables on Ubuntu 18.04 only Linux users can execute the executables.
 I will need to compile the source code on other OSs to provide those executables.

+ ### Python

- ### Using source code
+ #### Using source code
  Here are the steps for using the app from the source code:
  1. Clone the git repository onto your computer:
     ```